Shearer Stack

 Location of King George Island in the South Shetland Islands.

-Shearer Stack is a rock stack lying 1.5 miles (2.4 km) southwest of False Round Point, off the north coast of King George Island in the South Shetland Islands.
+Shearer Stack is a rock stack lying 1.5 mi southwest of False Round Point, off the north coast of King George Island in the South Shetland Islands.
 Named by the United Kingdom Antarctic Place-Names Committee (UK-APC) in 1960 for the American sealing vessel Charles Shearer from Nantucket, which visited the South Shetland Islands in 1874–75.
 In 1877 the ship again sailed for the islands and disappeared without a trace.